Gurendra-tech/Low-Power-Comparator-with-hysteresis/README.md

 # Lower power current programmable CMOS comparator with hysteresis
-This project is developed on Opensource tool LTSPICEXVII Tool.
+This project is developed on LTSPICEXVII Tool.
 In this Comparator output is given with Hystersis

 # Installing of LTSPICE XVII
 1. Download LTSPICEXVII from https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html as per you OS.